MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ### [SQL Server](#tab/sql-server)

-The following example command shows how to set up a SQL Server external table with impersonation authentication.
+The following example shows how to set up a SQL Server external table with impersonation authentication.

 The command creates an external table named `MySqlExternalTable` for the `MySqlTable` table stored in a SQL Server database named `MyDatabase`.
 The table has two columns, an integer `x` and a string `s`.